NetSuite: Using pass_through parameters for Search requests

 Example 4: Filter Purchase Orders by Date and Vendor

-Use case: Purchase orders support filter[updated_since] and sort[created_at]sort[updated_at] via standard parameters.
-Use pass_through[q] when you need filtering that isn't supported, like filtering by created_at.
+Use case: Purchase orders support filter[updated_since] and sort[created_at] / sort[updated_at] via standard parameters.
+Use pass_through[q] when you need filtering that isn't supported natively, like filtering by created_at.

 Request URL: